 What are the best website builders?

-There are a number of high-quality website builders that make it easy for nearly anyone to build a professional business website without code or web design experience; the top website builders include Squarespace, Wix, Weebly, Shopify, and WordPress (with drag-and-drop website builder plugins).
+There are many high-quality website builders that make it easy for nearly anyone to build a professional business website without code or web design experience.
+The top website builders include Squarespace, Wix, Weebly, Shopify, and WordPress (with drag-and-drop website builder plugins).
 Learn more about the best website builders to find which one is right for your budget, skill level, and website needs.

 Which is better: Squarespace or Shopify?